 The team have to take into consideration the subject and level which the customer has ordered, and alongside this we also look at the last time a researcher was assigned a piece of work and the quality of work done so far.
 We also appreciate when researchers call in or send us an in-depth message to explain why they feel the job is right for them – we are always happy to register your particular interest.

 You are not to start work until a message has been sent to your account to confirm that you have been awarded the order.
 Placing a ‘bid’ of interest does not mean that the order has been assigned to you.

 Payment details can be entered in the ‘My Details’ section of your AK account.
 Depending on the payment method you have chosen, you will either provide your PayPal email address or your bank details.
 You will only be paid via one method so please do not provide both.

 Don’t worry, Academic Knowledge will take care of your invoice each month!
-You don’t have to file a manual invoice, each month, as your invoice is automatically generated on the 15th of every month and then paid at the end of the month.
-The invoice period runs from the 16th to the 15th, meaning that if you complete work between the 15th of September and the 15th of October, you will be paid for it on the last working day of October.
+You don’t have to file a manual invoice each month as your invoice is automatically generated on the 15th of every month and then paid at the end of the month.
+The invoice period runs from the 16th to the 15th, meaning that if you complete work between the 15th of September and the 15th of October, you will receive your fee for it on the last working day of October.

 When the invoice has been generated but the payment hasn’t been made yet, it gives you a chance to get in touch with us if there are any issues.

 Payment is made directly into your bank account or through PayPal – please research the most suitable payment method for you and be aware that there are fees associated with PayPal withdrawals.